Tillerson Says U.S. to Respond to Russia's Diplomatic Purge

 Lavrov cited upcoming talks involving Russia, Iran and Turkey about how to ensure the truce in the last safe zone to be established, around the north-western city of Idlib.
 He predicted "it will be difficult" to hammer out the details but that compromise can be reached if all parties — including the U.S. — use their influence in Syria to persuade armed groups there to comply.

-Tillerson said Russian meddling in the election had "created serious mistrust between our two countries.
-A U.S. Justice Department investigation is moving ahead into Russia's election interference and potential Trump campaign collusion.
-Trump denies any collusion and has repeatedly questioned U.S. intelligence about Moscow's involvement.
+Tillerson said Russian meddling in the election had "created serious mistrust between our two countries."
+Although he and other Cabinet officials have maintained that position consistently, Trump has repeatedly questioned U.S. intelligence about Moscow's involvement while denying any collusion with his campaign.

-"We simply have to find some way to deal with that," Tillerson said.
-"Now, having said that, we also have very important national security interests in the Middle East, in Syria, and we have important national security interests in Afghanistan and that region of the world, and we have serious needs to begin to address the situation in Ukraine.
-The Russians have indicated some willingness to begin to talk with us about the way forward on Ukraine."

-Word that U.S. special representative Kurt Volker plans to visit the Russian capital was the latest sign that Washington is giving fresh attention to resolving the Ukraine conflict.
+Word that Volker, the Ukraine envoy, plans to visit the Russian capital was the latest sign that Washington was giving fresh attention to resolving the Ukraine conflict.
 The U.S. cut military ties to Russia over Moscow's annexation of Crimea and accuses the Kremlin of fomenting unrest in eastern Ukraine by arming, supporting and even directing pro-Russian separatists there who are fighting the Kiev government.

 In recent days, the Trump administration has been considering providing lethal weaponry to Ukraine to help defend itself against Russian aggression.